Ginger Citrus Dragon Fruit Smoothie

 What does Dragon Fruit taste like?

 We think dragon fruit has the texture of like a kiwi because of the little edible black seeds.
 When it is at the peak of ripeness, dragon fruit will be sweet and mellow tasting.
 Dragon Fruit really do not have a distinctive taste of their own but pick of the flavors of anything you mix them with.
 That is exactly why we paired them with a little banana, fresh grated ginger, oranges and limes.
 There are 2 types of dragon fruit.
 A white dragon fruit with black seeds and a bright red purple dragon fruit with black seeds.
 The bright red purple dragon fruit makes a stunning vibrant smoothie, but a white dragon fruit smoothie is equally delicious.
+If you can't find dragon fruit, be sure to try our Berry Cherry Smoothie Blast for a delicious breakfast on the go or treat any time of the day.

 Where can you buy Dragon Fruit?